 This indicator is therefore intended to measure and monitor whether countries have put in place frameworks and mechanisms that ensure that persons with disabilities have equitable access to web-based information and services, including online government information and services.

-5.1 Has the government developed web accessibility guidelines for use by both government and private entities?
+- 5.1 Has the government developed web accessibility guidelines for use by both government and private entities?

+- a.
+Yes

+- b.
+No

+- c.
+To some Extent

 Please explain your response with relevant examples and illustrations.